 1:94 pregnant black women lose their baby to stillbirth in the U.S.

 Families are 10 times more likely to lose a baby to stillbirth than they are to SIDS.

 *All national and Iowa total stillbirth statistics come from the CDC.

 Healthy Birth Day, Inc., the 501(c)(3) nonprofit organization that created Count the Kicks, is engaged with community-based organizations throughout Greater Des Moines, Iowa that are dedicated to reducing racial disparities in health and birth outcomes.
-We are a part of United Way’s One Economy work in our community, and have developed important relationships with EveryStep, Broadlawns Medical Center, Polk County Health Department, Young Women’s Resource Center, Primary Healthcare, and more.
+We are proud to be a part of United Way’s One Economy work in our community, and have developed important relationships with EveryStep, Pastors and Ministers Alliance, Broadlawns Medical Center, Polk County Health Department, Young Women’s Resource Center, Primary Healthcare, and more.
 We regularly consult colleagues from these organizations for programmatic input, ideas for community outreach, and one-on-one connections.
 We are grateful to the Pastors and Ministers Alliance for leading our faith-based outreach in Des Moines, where we are based.
 A special thank you to Community Outreach Worker Tinika Roland and Pastors Stephaney Moody and Jamel Crawford for their leadership.